jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 isn’t usual, you know.’
 ‘Who is it directed to?’ said one of the jurymen.
-‘It isn’t directed at all,’ said the White Rabbit, ‘in fact, there’s nothing written on theoutside.’
+‘It isn’t directed at all,’ said the White Rabbit, ‘in fact, there’s nothing written on the outside.’
 He unfolded the paper as he spoke, and added ‘It isn’t a letter, after all: it’s a set of verses.’
 ‘Are they in the prisoner’s handwriting?’ asked another of the jurymen.
 ‘No, they’re not,’ said the White Rabbit, ‘and that’s the queerest thing about